 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ["IFRS"] as issued by the International Accounting Standards Board.

-The consolidated financial statements have been prepared on a historical cost basis, except for derivative financial instruments which are measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for derivative financial instruments and share-based compensation liability which are measured at fair value.
 The significant accounting policies are summarized below.